dequan1331/dequan1331.github.io/index-en.md

 ### 3. Native all components without Text

-为了减少实现复杂UI、复杂交互模块的开发、维护成本、减少模块在Web和Native间的逻辑流程，提高Web中模块的加载展示速度，在[HybridPageKit](https://github.com/dequan1331/HybridPageKit)中将Web中全部非文字类模块全部Native化。
+To reduce the cost of development and maintenance of complex UI and complex interaction module, reduce the logic between Web and Native module communication, improve the module display speed in Web.
+[HybridPageKit](https://github.com/dequan1331/HybridPageKit) change all non-Text components to Native.

 <center><img width="70%" height="70%" src="https://raw.githubusercontent.com/dequan1331/dequan1331.github.io/master/assets/img/div.png"></center>

--	The page template uses the empty div occupancy
+-	The page template uses the empty div occupancy:
-:

 	Combined with the template and data from server, all the non Text class components in templates are mapped to the unified Class Div, which is combined with many unique ID data binding.
 For synchronous data, the Size of the component is set at the same time, and the asynchronous data is set to 0 first.
 The template is rendered by WebView after replacement.